-Unemployment Rate in Hong Kong averaged 3.65 percent from 1981 until 2019, reaching an all time high of 8.50 percent in June of 2003 and a record low of 1 percent in July of 1989.
-This page provides the latest reported value for - Hong Kong Unemployment Rate - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news. source: Census and Statistics Department, Hong Kong
+Unemployment Rate in Hong Kong averaged 3.67 percent from 1981 until 2020, reaching an all time high of 8.50 percent in June of 2003 and a record low of 1 percent in July of 1989.
+This page provides the latest reported value for - Hong Kong Unemployment Rate - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
+Hong Kong Unemployment Rate - data, historical chart, forecasts and calendar of releases - was last updated on October of 2020. source: Census and Statistics Department, Hong Kong